curl/everything-curl/libcurl/verbose.md

     /* log details of HTTP/2 and SSL handling */
     curl_global_trace("http/2,ssl");

-The exact set of ares will vary, but here are some ones to try:
+The exact set of options varies, but here are some ones to try:

 | area     | description                                     |
 |----------|-------------------------------------------------|